 Interview and Examination

-For applicants taking courses mainly On-Campus (Those who answered “expect to take less than 75% of the courses online” to essay Question 5): You will need to join a face-to-face interview (30 minutes) and complete a written logical thinking examination (one hour).
+For applicants living/working in close proximity to Tokyo: You will need to attend a face-to-face interview (30 minutes) and complete a written logical thinking examination (one hour).

 * Exemption 1: Applicants may be exempt from the interview depending on the result of the initial screening phase.